stanislavkhatko/lara-jwt-vue-rest/README.md

 Generate JWT secret
 `php artisan jwt:secret`

 Run db migrations.
-Local db will be made under `database/database.sqlite` `php artisan migrate`
+Local db will be made under database/database.sqlite `php artisan migrate`

-Run tests
-`sail artisan test`
+Install npm dependencies
+`npm i`

+Build sources
+`npm run build` - or `npm run dev` for development

 Run app with Sail (if Docker installed) or with Valet.
 The app will be run on port 89 `./vendor/bin/sail up`